IIITLucknowSWEngg/CSITTeam011/SRS.md

-# Software Requirements Specification (SRS) - Groww Clone
+# Software Requirements Specification (SRS) - Groww Competitor

 ## 1. **Introduction**

-This Software Requirements Specification (SRS) document details the requirements for the Groww Clone project.
+This Software Requirements Specification (SRS) document details the requirements for the Groww Competitor project.
 The project aims to replicate the core functionality of the popular investment platform, Groww, with the ability to track investments, manage portfolios, and visualize market data.
 It emphasizes user-friendly design, security, and performance.
 The system will not allow real trading but instead focus on simulating the experience for educational purposes.

 The primary audience for this document includes developers, project managers, and stakeholders who are involved in the development and deployment of the Groww Clone platform.